 News and publications

-04 January 2017We’re pleased to announce that the James Lind Alliance (JLA) is seeking to recruit JLA Advisers to join the team.
-We are looking for skilled individuals who will support and facilitate JLA Priority Setting Partnerships.
+09 January 2019The James Lind Alliance (JLA) would like to recruit JLA Advisers to join the team.
+We are looking for independent consultants who will contract with the University of Southampton to support and facilitate JLA Priority Setting Partnerships.